Shashanktriathi1703/Lyrics-Extractor/README.md

 # Lyrics-Extractor

-Lyrics-Extractor is a Python application that utilizes Python Tkinter for the user interface, MySQL for database connectivity, and the Genius API for music extraction.
-This application allows users to sign up, log in, and access music-related information using the Genius API.
+Lyrics-Extractor is an innovative Python application that boasts a user-friendly interface designed with Tkinter, enabling seamless interaction for users.
+It also incorporates MySQL database connectivity, allowing for efficient data management and retrieval.
+Additionally, the application utilizes the Genius API to access a comprehensive range of music data, enhancing the overall user experience.
+To ensure security and user privacy, individuals can sign up for the application and log in by using one-time password (OTP) authentication.
+This feature facilitates a secure access point to a wealth of music-related information, making it a valuable tool for music lovers and enthusiasts alike.

 ## Features